geohotstan/give-llm-debugger/README.md

 Is it possible to give perfect code understanding to a LLM at inference time?
 Push a full debugger trace into the context window?
 How would it work?
 Certainly LLMs have a different memory nuances compared to humans, so what would be some coding habits a LLM should use?
+Or maybe LLMs can massively assist in improving Human code understanding somehow.